Celebrating God's Faithfulness for 67 Years !

 In 2007 our website was designed which not only provides information about our church and

-Ministries, it also can be used to submit prayer requests.
+ministries, it also can be used to submit prayer requests.

 In 2008 we purchased a van to transport members or anyone needing a ride to our church services, and to have transportation available to transport our youth and members to various activities.

-Years 2009 - Present
+Years 2009- Present

 The Busy Bee Ministry was instrumental in having members pledge toward the purchase of new entry doors for our sanctuary.
 The doors were installed in September 2011.

-In 2012, we remodeled the women and men washrooms, purchased black art for the sanctuary, tiled the foyer and enlarged and remodeled our Pastor’s Office and Church Office.
-Our first firstlady, Sis.
-Beatrice McNear, who was the first member to join our church, and served untiringly beside her husband during his 30 years as Pastor, and who served faithfully thereafter until her health failed, went home to be with the Lord in August 2012.
+Our first lady, Sis.
+Beatrice McNear, who was the first member to join our church, and served untiringly beside her husband during his 30 years as Pastor, and who served faithfully,

 In our attempt to stay current with today’s technology, our Pastor sends SMS messages to members’ cellphones each morning; giving a word of encouragement and hope.